BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: Background

 \subsection{Sequential Experimental Design}

-Sequential experimental design, with active learning being a special case, selects an optimal measurement point $x^*_{n}$ from measurement set $X$ at each time $t_n$ using existing data $\mathcal{D}_n$ by optimising the expectation of utility function $U$ over the posterior predictive distribution $p(y|\mathcal{D}_n, x)$ at $x \in X$, mathematically formulated as A common utility choice for (Bayesian) active learning is the negative entropy (see Section \ref{sec:information-theory} for definitions) \citep{lindley1956measure, ryan2016review}.
-For a probabilistic object of interest $f$, the \textbf{information gain} of an additional observation $y$ given existing data $\mathcal{D}_n$ is the reduction in entropy $H(\cdot)$ between the prior $p(f|\mathcal{D}_n)$ and posterior $p(f|\mathcal{D}_n,y) \propto p(f|\mathcal{D}_n) p(y|f)$, given by Therefore, the \textbf{expected information gain} (EIG) policy selects the next measurement point $x_{n}^*$ using the posterior predictive $p(y|\mathcal{D}_n, x)$ at $x$ In our spatio-temporal setting, the object of interest $f$ depends on both space and time.
-We assume the measurement times are predetermined, so we only select the placement location of the Lagrangian observers at each measurement time.
-This assumption simplifies the sequential experimental design search space while maintaining sufficient realisms of real-world drifter deployment practices \citep{lilly2021gridded}.
+Sequential experimental design, with active learning as a special case, selects an optimal measurement point $x^*_{n}$ from measurement set $X$ at each time $t_n$ using existing data $\mathcal{D}_n$ by optimising the expectation of utility function $U$ over the posterior predictive distribution $p(y|\mathcal{D}_n, x)$ at $x \in X$, mathematically formulated as A common utility choice for (Bayesian) active learning is the negative entropy (see Section \ref{sec:information-theory} for definitions) \citep{lindley1956measure, ryan2016review}.
+For a probabilistic object of interest $f$, the \textbf{information gain} of an additional observation $y$ given existing data $\mathcal{D}_n$ is the reduction in entropy $H(\cdot)$ between the prior $p(f|\mathcal{D}_n)$ and posterior $p(f|\mathcal{D}_n,y) \propto p(f|\mathcal{D}_n) p(y|f)$, given by Therefore, the \textbf{expected information gain} (EIG) policy selects the next measurement point $x_{n}^*$ using the posterior predictive $p(y|\mathcal{D}_n, x)$ at $x$